browserengineering/book/book/chrome.md

         self.canvas.create_line(x2, 40, WIDTH, 40)
 ```

-We'll also want a button to create a new tab.
-Let's put that on the
+We need a button to create a new tab.
+Let's put that on the left, with
-left, with a big plus in the middle:
+a big plus in the middle:

 ``` {.python}
 class Browser: